se-tuebingen/effect-jit-artifact/ARTIFACT_OVERVIEW.md

 ## Install Nix
 If you haven't already, install the Nix package manager as described [here](https://nixos.org/download/).

+*Alternatively, a Dockerfile is provided that includes nix and, after building, can be run with `docker run -it <containername>`.
+Note that arm64-linux is not supported, so this will only work on x86.
+You will still have to enter a nix-shell below.*

 ## Submodules
 Effekt and Koka rely on git submodules for parts of their implementation (kiama resp. mimalloc).
 To download them, please use `git submodule update --init` after downloading this repository.